 USE ONGOING BUDGET SURPLUSES FOR BROAD-BASED TAX CUTS TO HELP SMALL BUSINESS

-In addition to the one-time federal money it has received, Michigan has been consistently running budget surpluses over the past two years There are a myriad of proposals on how to best use this money that range from critical infrastructure repair, increases in the earned income tax credit, eliminating taxes on public pensions, and increases to education funding.
+In addition to the one-time federal money it has received, Michigan has been consistently running budget surpluses over the past few years There are a myriad of proposals on how to best use this money that range from critical infrastructure repair, increases in the earned income tax credit, eliminating taxes on public pensions, and increases to education funding.
 However, NFIB believes we need to also return money to the taxpayers from which it came.
 This is why NFIB is committed to working with policy makers to pass meaningful broad based tax cut for small business without creating new taxes or fees and without picking winners and losers.
 NFIB welcomes all ideas, but is proposing one or more of the following:

 Eliminate Commercial Personal Property Tax

 NFIB scored a win at the end of 2021 when the small business exemption on commercial personal property (PPT) was increased from $80M to $180M.
 (As a reminder, per legislation in 2014, there is not PPT on manufacturing).
 In addition, by reimbursing local governments from the surplus, they would no longer bear the regulatory burden of administering the PPT.